seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 The founder recognized a gap:

-When experienced professionals retire, decades of institutional knowledge risk being lost.
+Decades of institutional knowledge risk being lost when professionals retire.

 RetireeCorp was created to:

 * Preserve wisdom
-* Structure its continued contribution
+* Structure continued contribution
 * Protect well-being
 * Enable ethical, governance-aligned engagement
 * Build a community of reflection, mentorship, and impact

-This is not a late-career project.
-It is a long-view initiative designed to evolve across decades.
+This is a **long-view initiative** intended to evolve across decades.

 ---

 # 8. Strategic Positioning

-RetireeCorp is not a gig marketplace.
+RetireeCorp is a **values ecosystem**, not a gig marketplace.

-It is a values ecosystem.

 It provides:

-✔ A community portal
+✔ Community portal
-✔ A service marketplace
+✔ Service marketplace
-✔ A thought leadership hub
+✔ Thought leadership hub
-✔ A well-being-centred brand
+✔ Well-being-centred brand
-✔ A governance-based trust framework
+✔ Governance-based trust framework
+✔ **Authenticated knowledge portal**

-This structural clarity is its competitive advantage.
+This structural clarity is a competitive advantage.

 ---